ZachiNachshon/anchor/README.md

 <h3 id="how-does-it-work">🐳 How Does It Work?</h3>

-This section contains a running `anchor` CLI live demo and instructions for interacting with a remote playground marketplace.
+This section contains a running `anchor` CLI live running demo and an instructions section for interacting with a remote playground marketplace.

 <h4 id="live-demo">Live demo</h4>